-We provide Transitional Housing which will lead to permanent housing for the elderly, formerly incarcerated individuals who are past the age of retirement, face disabilities and/or lack the skills sets that will qualify them for work.
+We provide Transitional Housing navigation services which will lead to permanent housing for the elderly, formerly incarcerated individuals who are past the age of retirement, face disabilities and/or lack the skills sets that will qualify them for work.

 We recognize that Age discrimination is a wide barrier this target population is facing.
 Furthermore, more than a third of people living in communities are living below the poverty line.
 In combating this gap that obviously leads to homelessness, we will aid in projects that will lead into the development of businesses geared towards providing jobs for those transitioning into society as well as local residents.

 For the elderly community we realize acquiring jobs may not be idea.
 Efforts towards acquisition of grants that will aid in supportive housing for these group of individuals will be key.
 Extreme focus will be given to partnership between Local Housing Authorities, Housing Grantors, community partners & local hotels to provide:

 Training and Vocational Education courses are provided for our residents and we will work closely with Local Governmental Agencies to ensure that those seeking a license in areas such as Cosmetology etc. are afforded the opportunity free of bias.

 We have partnered with Chef’s, Restaurant Owners, and Culinary Schools to assist our residents in obtaining the skills necessary for securing licensure in Culinary Arts.
 Our residents also have access to prepare their own meals on site, in a state of the art kitchen that is also be used for teaching purposes.

 We conduct Workforce development workshops where we teach our residents essential office skills such as: Typing, Data entry, Filing, Computer software i.e. Microsoft Word, PowerPoint, Excel etc. Residents are provided trainings on resume building and interviewing techniques.